Algorithm LogbookAlgorithm Logbook

 ๐ŸŽฏ Final Thoughts

-Linear search is simple but important to understand.
-It establishes the baseline complexity for searching: O(N).
-Later, you will learn Binary Search which achieves O(log N) โ€” but only works on sorted arrays.
+Linear search is simple but important.
+It establishes the baseline: O(N)O(N) for searching an unsorted array.
+Later, Binary Search achieves O(logโกN)O(\log N) โ€” but only on sorted arrays.
 Understanding this trade-off is fundamental to choosing the right algorithm.